THE LAST CONVOY

 They were mothers, daughters, members of the Resistance, communists for the most part, whose only "crime" was to have risen against the Nazis.

-These 230 anonymous heroines, forgotten by history, were deported one morning in January 1943 in a convoy known as the "31000", in reference to the number tattooed on their arms.
+These 230 anonymous heroines, forgotten by history, were deported one morning in January 1943 in a convoy known as the "31000" in reference to the number tattooed on their arms.
 They made up the only non-Jewish French train sent to Auschwitz-Birkenau.
 From this journey to hell, only 49 returned.

-Without women, the Internal Resistance could never have existed, yet they were quickly forgotten, history having only remembered the fight of the men.
+Without women, the Internal Resistance could never have existed, yet they were quickly forgotten, history having only remembered the men's fight.